electronicshaman/Diggings/packages/game/docs/theme_agnostic_core.md

 ```
 Standard → "Standard" (normal behavior)
-StartInHand → "Swag" (starts in hand like a swagman's pack)
+StartInHand → "Equipped" (starts in hand like a swagman's pack)
 TriggerOnDraw → "Flash" (like a flash of inspiration/gold)
 NoDiscardTurn → "Keep" (keep for next turn)
 OneShot → "Oneshot" (resource exhausted, like a mine)